- Tropical Fruit Guide by Marina Grubic

 Chonta (Bactris gasipaes) AKA chonta duro in some countries or peach palm in others- Spiky palm trunk with starchy and fatty fruit that requires cooking.
 Different sizes and colors ranging from yellow to red with orange and green verities as well.
 Palm heart or palmito edible.

 Herbs and tubers

-Katuk (Sauropus androgynus) – green leaves and white berries are edible.
+Katuk (Sauropus androgynus) – green leaves and white berries are edible tastes like peanut or almond.
 Propagated from cuttings

 Cranberry hibiscus (Hibiscus acetosella) – dark purple leaves edible.
 Propagated from cuttings.

 Kang kong (Ipomoea aquatica) – water spinach from Philippines.
 Edible leaves, stems, flowers.
 Grows in swampy muddy shallow water ponds.

 Cassava locally called Yuca (Manihot esculenta) – starchy tuber that must be cooked.
 Propagated via cuttings, planted at 45 degree angle in the soil.
 Harvest when the thick stem is mature, thick and woody after 9 to 12 months of growing.
 Will often have flowers or seeds.

 Taro locally called papa china (Colocasia esculenta) – starchy corms and tuber when cooked is similar to potato.

 Yacon (Smallanthus sonchifolius) – sweet crunchy tuber that is edible raw (such as in salads).
 Propagated via rhizomes.
 Harvest when yellow flowers appear.